innolitics/rdm/rdm/base/software_plan.md

 - is able to support interfaces between software items and between software items and hardware
 - is such that the medical device architecture supports proper operation of any SOUP items{% if system.auditor_notes %} [5.3.6]{% endif %}.
 {% endif %}
+## Division of Labor Activity

+**Input:** Design files

+Once the architectural designs for new or updated software requirements have been created, the next step is to plan out the steps involved with implementing this design.
+In particular, via the creation of one or more change requests.
+There are many ways to divide new requirements work into change requests.
+As a general rule, requirements which will be addressed sooner should be split up into smaller change requests.
+A feature which may not be worked on for several months can be captured in a single change request, which can be split up into smaller more detailed change requests once we are about to begin implementing it.

+**Output:** Feature change requests

+**Verification:** Not applicable to this activity

+## Release Planning Activity

+**Input:** Feature and problem fix change requests

+In order to organize and prioritize the development work, change requests are assigned to GitHub milestones.
+Change requests that have not yet been assigned to a GitHub milestone have not yet been approved, and should not be worked on since approval explicitly required by {{ system.standard }}{% if system.auditor_notes %} [8.2.1]{% endif %}.

+Once a change request is assigned to a milestone, it has been "approved" and may be worked on by a developer.
+The project lead will then assign developers to change requests to divide up the work.
+Software developers may also assign themselves to change requests, so long as it is not assigned to another developer and they don't have other outstanding tickets they can work on.

+The project lead is responsible for coordinating with the business owner regarding which features to prioritize for a release.
+Also, any outstanding problem reports must be addressed by the end of the release{% if system.auditor_notes %} [9.4]{% endif %}.

+**Output:** The set of change requests which should be implemented for the next release

+**Verification:** Not applicable to this activity

 {% if system.safety_class == 'C' %}
 ## Detailed Design Activity

 **Input:** Software system design file

 In addition to the software system design file, each software item requires its own detailed design{% if system.auditor_notes %} [5.4.2]{% endif %}.
-These detailed designs should be stored as close as possible to their corresponding source files.
+These detailed designs should be stored as closely as possible to their corresponding source files.
 For example if a software item is a:

 - directory then its detailed design should be stored in a file called `DESIGN.md` in that directory
 - file then its detailed design should be stored in a block comment at the top of the file